 URJ Eisner Camp is located in Great Barrington, MA in the beautiful Berkshire Mountains.
-Set on 200 acres of our 600-acre property, our campus-style facility includes a pond, streams, a waterfall, and beautiful hiking trails on East Mountain.
-We have many different playing courts and fields, two swimming pools, a high and low ropes course, and an adventure area.
-We have a mix of restored original buildings as well as recently built bunks and buildings, providing both a comfortable and camp-like feel for all.
-Nestled conveniently between New York City and Boston, Great Barrington is the perfect backdrop to camp.
+Set on 200 acres of our 600-acre property, our campus-style facility includes a small lake, streams, a waterfall, and beautiful hiking trails on East Mountain.
+Camp features a wide variety of playing courts and fields; two swimming pools; a high ropes course, low ropes elements, Alpine tower, Carolina climbing wall, zip-line and swing; a garden and animal farm; a state-of-the-art field house; and an expanded arts village.
+Our historic property is home to a mix of restored original buildings and recently built bunks and activity spaces that provide both a comfortable and camp-like feel for all.
+Nestled conveniently between New York City and Boston, Great Barrington is the vibrant heart of the southern Berkshires and the perfect backdrop to camp.

 OUR CABINS - 2nd - 9th Grade